slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/single_node_applications.md

 ![R-Studio Deployment](images/screenshot-rstudio-run.png)

-One thing to notice is that there is an "orchestrator" involved in the deployment.
-In a deployment (rather than a single image), much of the work associated with configuring a machine is delegated to the orchestrator.
-This additional machine will disappear once the deployment is complete (except for a run that is marked at "mutable").
-For a one-node deployment, the orchestrator isn't very useful.
-However, it is necessary when dealing with multi-node applications.

 Because there may be many instances of a given application running, it is necessary to ensure that only the person deploying the application has access to it.
 If you deploy R-Studio from the App Store, you will